 The Genomes2People Research Team manages several projects and collaborates on others, all noted below.
 Click on each project to learn about its goals and progress as well as easily access relevant scientific publications and media stories.

-The BabySeq Project, funded by the NIH, is examining the use of whole exome sequencing to screen newborns for genetic childhood disease risk.
-In addition to studying risks and benefits, BabySeq follows the pediatricians’ incorporation of genetic information into the baby’s medical care.
-The first study of its kind, BabySeq aims to collect the data needed to examine what the risks and benefits of newborn genome sequencing might be as we imagine implementing into into everyday care.
+The second phase of the BabySeq Project, funded again by the NIH, is examining the use of whole genome sequencing to screen a diverse cohort of newborns for genetic childhood disease risk.
+BabySeq follows the pediatricians’ incorporation of genetic information into newborns’ medical care.
+This time focusing on a cohort that is representative of the general population, BabySeq aims to collect the data needed to examine what the risks and benefits of newborn genome sequencing might be as we imagine implementing it into everyday care.